Jett-Secret/Danknet-Explorer/README.md

 ### Future Plans and Additions
 - MSN button should check if escargot (or nina) program is installed and if so install it.
 Currently just opens a link
 - Mac and Linux builds
-- Change the sytle on menubar items when hovering (ie6 is blue on hover and borders are not rounded)
+- Change the style on menubar items when hovering (ie6 is blue on hover and borders are not rounded)
 -

 ### Developer notes